XYZboom/CrossLangFuzzer/README.md

 Java, Groovy, Scala 2, and Scala 3.
 Three mutators have been designed to diversify the generated programs.

-# Bugs Found by CrossLangFuzzer
-24 compiler bugs are shown in [this repo](https://github.com/XYZboom/CrossLangFuzzerData).

 # Requirements
 - Git
 - JDK 1.8